Spahi: Post war

 In the course of World War II most Spahi regiments were mechanised, but several squadrons remained mounted for patrol work in North Africa plus escort and other ceremonial duties in France itself.
 Until 1961 the annual Bastille Day parade in Paris always featured Spahi cavalry in their traditional dress uniforms, on white Arabian horses.
 While Arab and Berber troopers continued to make up the bulk of numbers in the mounted units retained, mechanisation led to French personnel becoming a majority in the armoured regiments.

 Armoured Spahi units saw service in both the Indochina War of 1947-54 and the Algerian War of 1954-62.
 The 9th Algerian Spahis remained a mounted regiment throughout the Algerian War, suffering 24 deaths in the course of active service.
 Except for one mounted platoon per squadron and the regimental fanfare (trumpeters) the unit was finally mechanized in 1961 and its several hundred horses either sold in Algeria or shipped back to France.

 The 6th Spahis had been disbanded in 1956, followed by the 9th in 1961.
 Following the end of the Algerian War in 1962, the 2nd, 3rd 4th and 8th Spahis were also disbanded leaving only one, formerly Moroccan, regiment in existence as the 1st Spahis.

 Today

-Today the French Army retains one Spahi regiment, the 1er Régiment de Spahis Marocains; an armoured unit which saw service in the Gulf War.
+Today, the French Army retains one spahi regiment, the 1er Régiment de Spahis, formerly designated as the 1er Régiment de Spahis Marocains; an armoured unit which saw service in the Gulf War.
 The regiment also maintains the traditions of the entire Spahi corps as it previously existed.